janko/tus-ruby-server/README.md

 | Maximum object size                | 5 TB                                  |

 This means that if you're chunking uploads in your tus client, the chunk size needs to be **5 MB or larger**.
-Furthermore, if you're allowing your users to upload files larger than 50 GB, you will the minimum chunk size needs to be higher (`ceil(max_length, max_multipart_parts)`).
-Note that chunking is optional if you're running on Falcon, but it's mandatory if you're using Puma or another web server.
+If you're allowing your users to upload files larger than 50 GB, the minimum chunk size needs to be higher than 5 MB (`ceil(max_length, max_multipart_parts)`).
+Note that chunking is optional if you're running on [Falcon], but it's mandatory on Puma and other web servers.

 `Tus::Storage::S3` is relying on the above limits for determining the multipart part size.
 If you're using a different S3-compatible service which has different